dmsul/data-vandonk/README.md

    your data to be somewhere else, you will need to change the value of `DATA_PATH`.
 You may also want to change the format of the intermediate file that is stored (see Step 5 below).
 3. Install the `data_vandonk` python package.
-Inside the `data_vandonk`
+After you have cloned this repository, open a command line and navigate to the repository, which by default will be a folder called `data-vandonk`.
-   directory, run: `python setup.py install`.
-This may require that you install other packages, such as pandas and econtools.
+   Inside this folder, run: `python setup.py install`.
+   This may require that you install other python packages, such as pandas and econtools.
 4. Download raw files using the `batch_download_vandonk_monthly` function.
    Where these files are saved is determined by the `DATA_PATH` variable (see Step 2 above).